chyh001228/week3-Quiz1/README.md

-## 2.Scoring Criteria (Total 3 points):
+## 2.Scoring Criteria (Total 5 points):

-- Able to run with no compilation issues: 1 point
+- No compilation error: 1 point
-- Able to output at least one correct query result: 1 point
+- Output is correct: 2 point
-- Exception handling when command input is incorrect: 1 point
+- Exception handling (when command input is incorrect): 2 point